 Table of Contents

 I get asked about Gravatars often enough that I wrote this guide to stop repeating myself.
 If you’ve ever left a comment on a blog and seen a generic silhouette next to your name instead of your photo, that’s the problem Gravatar solves.
+See why your profile photo matters.
 If you’ve ever wondered how some people have their photo appear automatically across dozens of different websites, that’s how they did it.

 What It Is

 A Gravatar (Globally Recognized Avatar) started as a simple image linked to your email address, but it’s grown into a full online identity platform.
 Your Gravatar profile now supports avatars, a bio, verified accounts, a wallet, links to your websites and portfolios, interests, photos, an email signature, an AI profile, smart redirects, and a digital contact card.
 When you interact on any Gravatar-enabled site using your registered email, your profile information appears automatically.
 Gravatar is owned by Automattic, the company behind WordPress, which means it’s built into every WordPress site by default.
+If you would rather hand this off, see my WordPress help for writers.
 That’s millions of websites where your Gravatar will appear without any additional setup on your part.

 Why It Matters for Branding